ehsanulhaq19/the-news/README.md

 2. Navigate to the project root directory:

-3. Run command docker-compose build
+3. Run command "docker-compose build"

 This command will download the necessary Docker images and build the containers defined in the `docker-compose.yml` file.

 ## Running the Project

-To run the project using Docker Compose, use the following command: docker-compose up
+To run the project using Docker Compose, use the following command: "docker-compose up"

 This command will start the containers and run the Laravel and React application.
 You can access the application in your web browser by visiting: